U54Bioinformatics/PhylinSic_Project/README.md

 2. Configure Snakefile.

-Download [Snakefile](Snakefile) to the computer you want to run the pipeline.
-Open your favorite text editor and configure the parameters in the file.
-This is how you control how the inference is done.
-The parameters described in the file are set to reasonable defaults, although you may need to customize them to your data set (e.g. if you are analyzing tumors with a very large number of mutations and need stricter mutation filtering.)
+Download [Snakefile](Snakefile) to the computer you will run the pipeline on.
+Open a text editor and configure the parameters in the file.
+The parameters are set to reasonable defaults, although you may need to customize them to your data set (e.g. if you are analyzing tumors with a very large number of mutations and need stricter mutation filtering.)

 3. Run snakemake.

-While in <your directory>, start snakemake by running something like:
+While in `<your directory>`, start snakemake by running something
+like:

 ```
 snakemake --cores 8 --latency-wait 0 --rerun-triggers mtime